Do you believe you can cultivate your perception, or are you trapped in a pattern of negative mindsets?

 You’ve just spent 30 minutes jogging.

-Although there’s nothing wrong with rewarding yourself, you should learn to exercise self-control.
+Although there’s nothing wrong with rewarding yourself, learn to exercise self-control.

 This helps you stay on point with your goals.